tensorflow/models/research/slim/README.md

-# Guide to using TF-slim for image classification
+# TensorFlow-Slim image classification library

 [TF-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim)
-is a lightweight API inside TensorFlow (`tensorflow.contrib.slim`) for defining, training and evaluating complex models.
+is a new lightweight high-level API of TensorFlow (`tensorflow.contrib.slim`) for defining, training and evaluating complex models.
 This directory contains code for training and evaluating several widely used Convolutional Neural